Ticket to Precision ManufacturingLocal head of household careers in the Advanced Manufacturing industry through modern apprenticeship

 This eight-week bootcamp will give local residents the opportunity to either upskill or enter a new career path through accelerated training.
 Gain essential skills like blueprint reading, precision measurement, lean principles and mechanical assembly.
-This course is in partnership with Cuesta College Engineering and co-sponsored by Degrees of Skill.
+This course is in partnership with Cuesta College Engineering.

-Next course is Summer 2021.
+Next course starts June 2021.
 Complete contact form below for more information.

 The Next Steps

 Submit the info form below and we’ll send you the details.

 Learn about the bootcamps, and paid apprenticeship opportunities.

 Apply and interview for a spot in the upcoming class.

 Once you are accepted, you will be sent a link to register and pay fee.